Antiseptic douche: Health risks

 Modern research shows douching is very unhealthy for a woman’s hygiene.
 It unbalances a woman’s pH, which is self-cleaning.
 Many antiseptic douche products being sold at the time contained very strong chemicals, such as mercury, and packaging provided little information on how to reduce the effect of the chemicals.
 Many women felt that the stronger the mixture, the more likely it would be to prevent pregnancy, which increased the health risks.
 In addition to mercury, there were various other chemicals being used as birth control, and these different solutions could result in burns to a woman’s vagina, ectopic pregnancies, and other serious effects that could potentially lead to hospitalization.

-Decline in use of antiseptic douching

-With the repeal of the Comstock Act, the continued championing of Margaret Sanger, and the development of more reliable forms of birth control, the use of the antiseptic douche began to decline.
-Over time more information was made available to women about the damaging effects of douching, spread by organizations such as Planned Parenthood.
-With the repeal of the Comstock Act also brought about the development of the birth control pill, which revolutionized women's health.
-The success rate and ease of new forms of birth control also influenced the decline in the reliance of antiseptic douching.